lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 └── prj.conf
 ```

 Without recompiling, we can check whether the generator script has added our properties to `devicetree_generated.h`.
-The value _foo_ is unique enough for a quick `grep`; for our property _int_ we'll use what we've learned and expect finding some macro containing `node_with_props_P_int`.
-And indeed, we've **finally** have our generated output!
+The value _foo_ is unique enough for a quick `grep`; for our property _int_ we'll use what we've learned and expect to find some macro containing `node_with_props_P_int`.
+And indeed, we **finally** have our generated output!

 ```bash
 $ grep foo ../build/zephyr/include/generated/devicetree_generated.h